 Conflict began in Nigeria between the government and the Islamic extremist group Boko Haram.

 This was a campaign by the Pakistan military to clear the Khyber Pass region of Taliban forces.
 The Pakistan military were successful.

-United States forces withdrew from Iraq ending the war that had begun in 2003.
+All United States forces, apart from a 10,800 force, withdrew from Iraq ending the war that had begun in 2003.

-Islamist extemists attacked the United States diplomatic compound in Benghazi, Libya, killing the US Ambassador J. Christopher Stevens and Sean Smith, Foreign Service Information Management Officer.
+Islamist extremists attacked the United States diplomatic compound in Benghazi, Libya, killing the US Ambassador J. Christopher Stevens and Sean Smith, Foreign Service Information Management Officer.

 In Algeria, a group of extremists with links to al-Qaeda took hostage international workers at the Tigantourine gas facility.
 Algerian forces made an assault on the facility to break the crisis.
 39 hostages lost their lives during the crisis.

 Two brothers planted two bombs near the finish line of the marathon.
 3 people died and 183 were injured.

 Two car bombs exploded in Reyhanli, Turkey near the border with Syria killing 51 people and injuring 140.
 No group claimed responsibility for the attacks but it is believed they were carried out by members of ISIL.

 Militant extremists were prevented from taking control of Latakia, Syria.